bigbluebutton/bbb-install/README.md

 ### Server choices

-There are many hosting companies that can provide you virtual and dedicated servers to run BigBlueButton.
-We list a few popular choices below.
-Note: We are not making any recommendations here, just listing some of the more popular choices.
+There are many hosting companies that can provide you with dedicated virtual and bare-metal servers to run BigBlueButton.
+We list a few popular choices below (we are not making any recommendations here, just listing some of the more popular choices).

 For quick setup, [Digital Ocean](https://www.digitalocean.com/) offers both virtual servers with Ubuntu 16.04 64-bit and a single public IP address (no firewall).
 [Hetzner](https://hetzner.cloud/) offers dedicated servers with single IP address.

 Other popular choices, such as [ScaleWay](https://www.scaleway.com/) (choose either Bare Metal or Pro servers) and [Google Compute Engine](https://cloud.google.com/compute/), offer servers that are set up behind network address translation (NAT).
 That is, they have both an internal and external IP address.
 When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configure BigBlueButton accordingly.

 Another popular choice is [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2).
-We recommend a `c5.xlarge` (or larger) instance.
+We recommend a `c5.2xlarge` or `c5a.2xlarge` (or larger) instance.
 All EC2 servers are, by default, is behind a firewall (which Amazon calls a `security group`).
 You will need to manually configure the security group before installing BigBlueButton on EC2 and, in a similar manner, on Azure and Google Compute Engine (GCE).
 (See screen shots in next section.)

-Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step](http://docs.bigbluebutton.org/2.2/install.html) for installing BigBlueButton.
-(Going through the steps is also a good way to understand more about how BigBlueButton works).
+Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step](http://docs.bigbluebutton.org/2.2/install.html) for installing BigBlueButton (going through the steps is also a good way to understand more about how BigBlueButton works).

 ### Configuring the external firewall